 Vertebral Fracture

 Age-standardised prevalence of vertebral fracture across Europe has been estimated to be 12.2% for men and 12.0% for women aged 50-79 years, according to data from the European Vertebral Osteoporosis Study (EVOS) 16.
-8For both sexes, vertebral fracture prevalence increases with age, ranging from 3% in female participants below 60 years (7.5% in men) to 19% in female participants over 70 years (20% in men) according to data from the Norwegian Tromso Study 17.
+More recently, a UK study using GP records demonstrated an incidence rate for vertebral fracture of 7.1 per 10,000 person years in adults aged over 50 (4.6 for men, 9.4 for women) 8.
+For both sexes, vertebral fracture prevalence increases with age, ranging from 3% in female participants below 60 years (7.5% in men) to 19% in female participants over 70 years (20% in men) according to data from the Norwegian Tromso Study 17.
 The majority of vertebral deformities in men occur at younger ages, likely as a result of trauma.
 In elderly women, vertebral fractures usually occur due to normal activities such as lifting and bending over, as opposed to direct trauma from falling.
 Note that the prevalence of vertebral fracture may be underestimated as many such fractures are asymptomatic and therefore individuals do not seek medical attention.
 Vertebral fractures are associated with significant morbidity including back pain, kyphosis and height loss.
 This results in a marked reduction in quality of life as assessed by quality of life scores, which decrease as the number of vertebral fractures increases 18.
 In contrast to hip fractures, the risk of death following a vertebral fracture increases with time post-fracture.
 Data from the UK GPRD study showed that observed survival 12-months post- vertebral fracture in women was 86.5% vs 93.6% expected.
 At 5 years, survival was 56.5% observed and 69.9% expected 6.
 Like hip fractures, co-morbid conditions contribute significantly towards the risk of mortality post- vertebral fracture 14.

 Distal forearm fracture